Victor Luca, 6-Mar-20.

 CSIRO’s “Climate Change Projections for Australia” dating at least as far back as 2001 have been highlighting the potentially catastrophic effects that ACC could inflict upon the already arid Australian continent and its fragile ecosystems.
 Even back in 2001, CSIRO was predicting dramatic increases in average temperatures in Australia of about 2 oC by 2030 together with increased water stress.
 Early and recent models predict that by 2070 average temperatures could increase by as much as 6 oC, even in coastal zones.
 A fragile continent like Australia can ill afford to ignore such predictions coming from the country’s premier research institutions because Australia has a lot to lose.
 While meteorologists point to specific causes such as an Indian Ocean Dipole or Southern Annular Mode and other such phenomena, at their heart, the intensity of such specific effects are clearly exacerbated by ACC.

 Despite the overwhelming scientific consensus within the ranks of Australia’s best and brightest, Prime Minister Scott Morrison, an economic geographer by training, and his party have adopted a business-as-usual (BAU) policy approach to ACC.
 This policy stance emphasizes continued economic expansion and the continued use and export of coal and gas while working at the fringes on ACC.
 The Morrison government insists that Australia will meet its climate obligations but that nothing should get in the way of economic development!
-Despite Australian government protestations that climate targets are being met, there are strong suggestion that these weak targets are not in fact not being met at all (see Climate Action Tracker web site).
+Despite Australian government protestations that climate targets are being met, there are strong suggestion that these weak targets are not in fact being met at all (see Climate Action Tracker web site).
 Accusations of cheating and/or creative accounting are embarrassing to say the least.

-Australia is one of the world’s major coal exporters and uses both black and brown domestically for the generation of the lion’s share of Australia’s base-load electricity production.
+Australia is one of the world’s major coal exporters and uses both black and brown coal domestically for the generation of the lion’s share of Australia’s base-load electricity production.
 We continue to export and give approval for massive controversial coal mines with the absurd argument that if we don’t supply coal then someone else will.

 Scott Morrison emphasizes economics and takes a soft stance on the global existential threat that is ACC.
 He has stated that there is no need to change the soft Australian government policy stance.
 He is of the opinion that it is not "credible" to link ACC to the country's devastating bushfires, a view that is patently at odds with the best scientific brains in his country!
 So much for the duty of care he has to current and future generations of Australians.